logaretm/vee-validate/docs/guide/basics.md

 VeeValidate is a validation framework built specifically for Vue.js and as such it makes some assumptions and enforces "best-practices" for your forms while being versatile and customizable.

-VeeValidate is a collection of function-based APIs and Vue components, the main things we will cover is how to add rules and use them on your fields and error messages.
+VeeValidate is a collection of function-based APIs and Vue components, the main things that will be covered is how to add rules and use them on your fields and error messages.

 ## Validation Provider